 Apple has released an update to its mobile operating system to fix dropped calls on iPhone devices, including the iPhone 12 and 13.

-The release of iOS 15.1.1, an updated version of the iOS 15.1, fixes the call drop performance issue on the iPhone 12 and iPhone 13 as well as the usual bug fixes.
+The release of iOS 15.1.1, an updated version of iOS 15.1, fixes the call drop performance issue on the iPhone 12 and iPhone 13, as well as the usual bug fixes.

 iPhone 12 and iPhone 13 users have recently experienced consistently dropped calls on their devices, preventing them from receiving incoming calls.

-Apple users on an online community in South Korea also reported similar experiences, particularly among those subscribed to LG Uplus Corp., a major South Korean telecom operator, reports Yonhap news agency.
+Apple users in South Korea’s online community also reported similar experiences, particularly among those subscribed to LG Uplus Corp., a major South Korean telecom operator, reports Yonhap news agency.